atmosphericiq/hvx/README.md

 - **Effortless Parallel Processing**: Boost performance using advanced parallel computation techniques.
 - **Complete Testing Suite**: Ensure code reliability with extensive unit tests.

+# Project Roadmap

+The project is currently in the early stages of development, focusing on geospatial processing and electrical simulation using Python.
+This section outlines the expected progression of the project throughout 2025.

+## Current State

+- **Focus on Fields.py**: The existing project revolves around geospatial analysis and processing lines with specific interest in voltage distribution and magnetic fields.
+- Utilizes core Python libraries such as `numpy`, `osgeo.ogr`, and `PySpice`.
+- Includes fundamental components for geospatial data manipulation and electrical simulation with components like `MetalPipelineTransmissionSegment` and `PipelineNetwork`.

+## Future Direction

+As we progress through 2025, the project will expand towards a more comprehensive simulation using SPICE (Simulation Program with Integrated Circuit Emphasis):

+- **Q2 2025**: Begin Integrating More Complex SPICE Components
+  - Develop advanced simulation components using `PySpice`.
+  - Enhance transmission line models with more detailed attributes and configurations.
+  - Incorporate varying substrates and coatings with specific physical properties.

+- **Q3 2025**: Expand the Mathematical Framework
+  - Refine the mathematical models associated with geospatial and electrical properties.
+  - Broaden the testing framework to ensure accuracy and reliability.
+  - Integrate additional geospatial layers with different types of data (e.g., resistivity, soil type).

 ## 🎉 Usage

 ### Getting Started in Seconds